 With that said, this is not as much of a runaway victory as you might expect.
-The duo of new counter service dining options, Centertown Market and Spyglass Grill, is actually better than Captain Cook’s.
-Then there’s the new Sebastian’s Bistro’s new family-style meal that is the best dinner deal in all of Walt Disney World.
-(I’d take that over ‘Ohana or Kona Cafe.
+The duo of counter service dining options, Centertown Market and Spyglass Grill, is actually better than Captain Cook’s.
+Then there’s Sebastian’s Bistro’s new family-style meal that is the best dinner deal in all of Walt Disney World.
+(I’d take that over ‘Ohana or Kona Cafe.)
 Add to that Banana Cabana, which is now arguably the best pool bar at any Walt Disney World resort, and you’ve got quite the formidable lineup.

 Pools: Polynesian – If there was one battle where Caribbean Beach Resort could’ve pulled off an upset without grading on a curve, it’s here.
 On our list of the Top 10 Pools at Walt Disney World, Fuentes del Morro Pool (aka “Pirate Pool) at Disney’s Caribbean Beach Resort ranked #3 and Lava Pool at Disney’s Polynesian Village Resort ranked #2.

 In those rankings, we gave a slight edge to the Poly because it’s totally new pool area has a slightly nicer and more diverse feature set, we could just as easily flip those rankings and call Caribbean Beach #2 because pirates.
 We were tempted to do exactly that for this post, but integrity won out over making this more competitive.
 We really do think the Poly presents the ever-so-slightly better option here–but keep in mind, the advantage is slight.

 Transportation: Tie – You might be wondering: how can this be a tie?
 The Polynesian has some of the best transportation at Walt Disney World, with direct monorails to both Magic Kingdom and (if you take the peaceful walk to the TTC) Epcot.
 This means you have easy non-bus transportation to two theme parks.